Local asymptotic properties for the growth rate of a jump-type CIR process: Introduction

-The difficulty of the proof is to treat the negligible terms of the expansion.
-The first difficulty comes from the fact that the conditional expectations are taken under the measure $\widetilde{\P}_{t_k,Y_{t_{k}}^{b_0}}^{b(\ell)}$ appearing from the application of the Malliavin calculus whereas the convergence is evaluated under $\widehat{\P}^{b_0}$ with $\widehat{\P}^{b_0}\neq \widetilde{\P}_{t_k,Y_{t_{k}}^{b_0}}^{b(\ell)}$ (see e.g. Lemma \ref{lemma1}).
-In \cite{G01, G02}, the authors use a change of transition density functions together with the upper and lower bounds of Gaussian type of the transition density functions.
-This measures the deviation of the change of transition density functions when the parameters change.
-For our jump-type CIR process $Y^b$, the transition density estimates of Gaussian type may not exist since the diffusion coefficient and its derivative are not bounded.
-To overcome this first difficulty, Girsanov's theorem is essentially used to change the probability measures (see \eqref{ratio2} and Lemma \ref{changeofmeasures}).
-Then a technical Lemma \ref{deviation1} is established to measure the deviation of the Girsanov change of measure when the drift parameters change.
-Furthermore, the second difficulty comes from the jumps of the subordinator appearing in the expansion in the subcritical case (see Lemma \ref{lemma4}) since in this case due to the rate of convergence $\sqrt{n\Delta_n}$, the Burkholder-Davis-Gundy's inequality cannot be used in order to be able to get the exact decreasing rate as in the case of critical and supercritical cases with rate of convergence $n\Delta_n$ and $e^{-b_0\frac{n\Delta_n}{2}}$ for $b_0\in \R_{--}$, respectively (see Lemma \ref{lemma8}).
+To treat the negligible terms of the expansion, the first difficulty comes from the fact that the conditional expectations are taken under the measure $\widetilde{\P}_{t_k,x}^{b(\ell)}$ with the application of the Malliavin calculus whereas the convergence is evaluated under $\widehat{\P}_{t_k,x}^{b_0}$ with $\widehat{\P}_{t_k,x}^{b_0}\neq \widetilde{\P}_{t_k,x}^{b(\ell)}$ (see e.g. Lemma \ref{lemma1}).
+In \cite{G01, G02}, the authors use a change of transition density functions and the upper and lower bounds of Gaussian type of the transition density functions.
+For $Y^b$, the transition density estimates of Gaussian type may not exist.
+To overcome this difficulty, a change of measures is essentially used (see Lemma \ref{change}).
+Then a technical Lemma \ref{deviation1} is established to measure the deviation of the change of measure when the drift parameters change.
+The second difficulty is to deal with the jumps of the subordinator in the subcritical case since with the rate $\frac{1}{\sqrt{n\Delta_n}}$ in this case, the Burkholder-Davis-Gundy's inequality cannot be used in order to get the enough decreasing rate (see Lemma \ref{lemma4}).
 To resolve this problem, a subtle analysis on the jump structure of the subordinator involving the amplitude of jumps and number of jumps is mainly used.
 More concretely, as in \cite[Lemma A.14]{KNT15}, we condition on the number of big jumps outside and inside the conditional expectation.
-When the number of big jumps outside and inside the conditional expectation is different, we may use a large deviation principle in the estimate (see \eqref{M0} and \eqref{M01}) and otherwise, we rely our analysis on using the complementary set (see \eqref{M11}).
-All these arguments used together with the usual moment estimates lead us to get the exact large deviation type estimates as given in Lemma \ref{jumpestimate2} where the decreasing rate is determined by the intensity of the big jumps and the asymptotic behavior of the small ones.
-It is worth noting that in \cite[Lemma A.14]{KNT15}, the authors needed to use lower bounds estimates for the transition density and show upper bounds estimates for the transition density conditioned on the jump structure in order to obtain the large deviation type estimates.
-Besides, they only studied the case of finite L\'evy measure.
-Here in our situation, the cases of finite and infinite L\'evy measure are considered and the approach based on deriving estimates for the transition density conditioned on the jump structure is not needed.
-Therefore, the techniques for analyzing the jumps in this paper can be viewed as an improvement on the approach developed in \cite{KNT15}.
-In the critical and supercritical cases, there is no difficulty in treating the jumps of the subordinator appearing in the expansion thanks to the better rates of convergence $n\Delta_n$ and $e^{-b_0\frac{n\Delta_n}{2}}$ (see Lemma \ref{lemma8}).
+When the number of big jumps outside and inside the conditional expectation is different, one may use a large deviation principle in the estimate (see \eqref{M0} and \eqref{M01}) and otherwise, we rely our analysis on using the complementary set (see \eqref{M11}).
+All these arguments used together with the usual moment estimates lead us to get the exact large deviation type estimates where the decreasing rate is determined by the intensity of the big jumps and the asymptotic behavior of the small ones (see Lemma \ref{jumpestimate2}).
+It is worth noting that in \cite[Lemma A.14]{KNT15}, the authors needed to use lower bounds estimates for the transition density and prove upper bounds estimates for the transition density conditioned on the jump structure in order to obtain the large deviation type estimates.
+Besides, they only studied the finite L\'evy measure.
+In our study, both finite and infinite L\'evy measures are considered and the approach based on deriving estimates for the transition density conditioned on the jump structure is not needed.
+The techniques for analyzing the jumps in this paper can be viewed as an improvement on the approach developed in \cite{KNT15}.
+In the critical and supercritical cases, there is no difficulty in treating the jumps thanks to the better rates $\frac{1}{n\Delta_n}$ and $e^{b_0\frac{n\Delta_n}{2}}$ for $b_0\in \R_{--}$, respectively.